pudly/schmopera-hugo/content/articles/in-review-stars-of-lyric-opera.md

 date = "2017-09-10T11:11:00-04:00"
 lastmod = "2017-09-11T16:03:00-04:00"
 publishDate = "2017-09-11T14:14:00-04:00"
-short_description = "The highlight of the evening for me was Matthew Polenzani and Anthony Clark Evans singing the famous tenor/baritone duet from Bizet's The Pearl Fishers.
-This was old-school opera glamour and Polenzani's elegant tenor found a lovely match in Clark Evans' rich, easy baritone.
+short_description = "The highlight of the evening for me was Matthew Polenzani and Anthony Clark Evans singing the famous tenor/baritone duet from Bizet&#039;s The Pearl Fishers.
+This was old-school opera glamour and Polenzani&#039;s elegant tenor found a lovely match in Clark Evans&#039; rich, easy baritone.
 The Pearl Fishers, with Polenzani as Nadir, comes to LOC in a new-to-Chicago production at the end of November." slug = "in-review-stars-of-lyric-opera" title = "In review: Stars of Lyric Opera"
 +++